 During RAP, they receive case management services, a health assessment, basic life skills and access to classes so they can get a taste of what residential recovery would be like at Phoenix Rescue Mission.
 Those that do not enter our program are referred to partner agencies for help.

 The program consists of both, a recovery plan plus an aftercare program:

 - Phase 1: Foundations is the first step on the road to recovery.
 This phase runs for a minimum of 2 months after a person comes through our RAP program.
 During this time, women are introduced to basic recovery principles and begin classes which include: 12-Step Recovery, anger management, parenting classes, and basic life skills needed to develop the necessary commitment for Christ-centered recovery.

-- Phase 2: Intensive Residential Discipleship is a minimum 5-month residential program that takes women through 3 stages of recovery, plus vocational development — Inner Healing, Discipleship, and Job Attainment.
+- Phase 2: Intensive Residential Discipleship is a minimum 5-month residential program that takes women through 3 stages of recovery, plus vocational development — Inner Healing, Discipleship, and Life Skills.
 Women participate in classes and counseling to analyze destructive thought patterns and behaviors, to address damaged relationships and commit to making amends, and to regain control and accountability to self and others.
 They assess their gifts, talents, and experience that they can bring to a new life in recovery.
 Skills assessments, computer classes, and job search training are offered at the end of this phase.

 - Phase 3: Our Advanced Programs run for a minimum of 5 months and feature three options for women to prepare for independence.

 - Option 1: The New Start track offers support for pursuing and maintaining employment.

 - Option 2: The Servant Leadership track prepares clients for moving into Christian leadership via mentorship and service responsibilities.